* Uber's ops halted Monday after defying driver application rules

 Uber is already facing regulatory scrutiny in several Asian markets, including in South Korea and Japan.
 The firm said last month it is suspending its services in the Chinese-ruled territory of Macau from July 22.

-Any Uber-registered cars that defies the suspension order will be fined and impounded, lawyer Aileen Lizada, a member of the transportation board, told Reuters in a text message.
+The Philippines regulator is currently meeting to decide its next step, lawyer Aileen Lizada, a member of the transportation board, told Reuters in a text message.

 Uber is hugely popular in the Philippines and is regarded by its users as more reliable and competitive than the country's outdated public transport services.